reivaxy/iotFeeder/README.md

 https://www.ebay.com/itm/263017459366

-To use them with the [PCB available here](hardware/PCB), you will need to unsolder the headers and solder them on the other side of the drier PCB, which is not ideal.
+To use them with the [PCB available here](hardware/PCB), you will need to unsolder the headers and solder them on the other side of the driver PCB, which is not ideal.

 This driver board was obviously not intended to be mounted on proto board but if you push hard enough, it fits :)